dlt-hub/dlt/docs/website/docs/general-usage/credentials/configuration.md

 ## General Usage and an Example

-The way config values and secrets are handled should promote correct behavior:
+This is what we had in mind, when designing

-1. Secret values should never be present in the pipeline code.
+1. Adding configuration and secrets to sources and resources should be no-effort.
-1. The pipeline may be reconfigured for production after it is deployed.
+2. You can reconfigure the pipeline for production after it is deployed.
 Deployed and local code should be identical.
-1. It must still be easy and intuitive.
+3. You can always pass configuration values explicitly and override any default behavior (ie. naming of the configuration keys)

-For the source extractor function below (it reads selected tab from Google Sheets) we can pass config values in the following ways:
+Source below reads selected tabs from Google Sheets and demonstrates a few options you have to pass config and secret values:

 ```python
 import dlt